confidential-computing/governance/TAC/Meetings/2022/2022-03-10/CCC_TAC_Minutes-2022-03-10.md

 ### Future topics

-DT noted that the March 24th meeting will be skipped.
+DT noted that the March 24th meeting will be skipped to not interfere with [IETF meeting](https://www.ietf.org/how/meetings/113/) attendance and encouraged TAC attendees to attend the IETF RATS and/or TEEP meetings as appropriate.
 He noted that CCC-Attestation will be providing a review on April 5, and on the same date Eric Voit will do a tech talk on confidential computing from the perspective of the network.

 #### Pull request review